Avaiga/taipy-doc/docs/knowledge_base/tips/colab_with_ngrok/index.md

    from taipy.gui import Gui, Markdown
    ```

-2. Set empty new page:
+2. Create an empty new page:
    ```python
    new_page=Markdown("")
    ```

-3. Set content to `new_page`:
+3. Set the page content:
    ```python
    new_page.set_content(page)
    ```